aroberge/reeborg-world-creation/extending/worlds-collections.md

 ## Contribute

 Loading worlds from a third party site \(like from your server, or from http://pastebin.com/, etc.\) requires the use of another server \(see the appendix **About CORS**\) which may not always be reliable.
 I will gladly host your worlds on my server in a special contributor area.
-Your worlds could include custom images, or supplementary code \(for the **extra **module\) which would all be more reliably retrieved from the main site.
-However, I do ask that you provide such content under a license like CC-BY-SA or similar.
+Your worlds could include custom images which would also be more reliably retrieved from the main site.
+Ideally, you should provide such content under a license like CC-BY-SA or similar.
 Please contact me for more details.